David Peralta Player Props: Dodgers vs. Yankees

 Yankees Pitching Rankings

-- The pitching staff for the Yankees has a collective 9.1 K/9, the ninth-best in the league.
+- The pitching staff for the Yankees has a collective 9.1 K/9, the seventh-best in MLB.

-- The Yankees' 3.72 team ERA ranks seventh across all MLB pitching staffs.
+- The Yankees have a 3.71 team ERA that ranks fifth among all league pitching staffs.

-- Yankees pitchers combine to surrender 65 total home runs at a clip of 1.1 per game (to rank 15th in the league).
+- Yankees pitchers combine to give up 65 total home runs at a rate of 1.1 per game (to rank 14th in the league).

-- Cole gets the start for the Yankees, his 13th of the season.
-He is 6-0 with a 2.93 ERA and 79 strikeouts through 73 2/3 innings pitched.
+- German makes the start for the Yankees, his 11th of the season.
+He is 3-3 with a 3.98 ERA and 53 strikeouts in 54 1/3 innings pitched.

-- In his most recent appearance on Sunday, the righty tossed six innings against the San Diego Padres, allowing five earned runs while surrendering four hits.
+- His most recent time out was on Tuesday against the Seattle Mariners, when the right-hander tossed 6 1/3 innings, surrendering four earned runs while giving up seven hits.

+- In 10 games this season, the 30-year-old has a 3.98 ERA and 8.8 strikeouts per nine innings, while allowing a batting average of .179 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.